If you took the same Introduction to Economics class that I struggled through in college, you might remember this key lesson:

 Why am I telling you about basic economic rules?
 Because changes in the supply and demand of products can result in the scarcity principle coming into play.

-This psychological principle of persuasion coined by Dr. Robert Cialdini means the rarer or more difficult to obtain a product, offer, or piece of content is, the more valuable it becomes.
-Because we think the product will soon be unavailable to us, we’re more likely to buy it than if there were no impression of scarcity.
+The scarcity principle of persuasion coined by Dr. Robert Cialdini means the rarer or more difficult it is to obtain a product, offer, or piece of content is, the more valuable it becomes.
+Because we think the product will soon be unavailable to us, we're more likely to buy it than if there were no impression of scarcity.

 Brands can use the scarcity principle to persuade people to fill out a lead form, purchase a product, or take another desired action.
 Here's an example: On many air travel booking sites, such as KAYAK, flight listings are displayed with a note that only a few seats are left at a certain price.
 Check it out below: